dongzgh/dongzgh.github.io/_posts/2021-01-03-journaling-daily-activities.md

 - [L3MONSHAPE](#l3monshape)
   - Started learning Chapter 12 of SciPy Lecture Notes
 - [HEXAGONMI](#hexagonmi)
-  - Gave Shaharoz some upates about the current Sprint plan
+  - Gave Shaharoz some updates about the current Sprint plan
   - Continued learning of OpenMP
   - Investigated the bug #30624 related with Split Surfaces